Charles Pelham (congressman)

-Charles Pelham (March 12, 1835 – January 18, 1908) was a U.S. congressional representative from Alabama.
+Charles Pelham (March 12, 1835 – January 18, 1908) was an American lawyer, politician, and Confederate Civil War veteran who served one term as a U.S. congressional representative from Alabama from 1873 to 1875.

+Biography

-Born in Person County, North Carolina, Pelham moved with his parents to Alabama in 1838.
-There, he attended the common schools and later studied law.
+Pelham was born in Person County, North Carolina.
+Pelham moved with his parents to Alabama in 1838, where his brother John Pelham was born.
+There, Charles Pelham attended the common schools and later studied law.

+Legal career

 In 1858, he was admitted to the bar and commenced practice in Talladega, Alabama.

+Civil War

 After the beginning of the U.S. Civil War, Pelham entered the Confederate army in 1862 and served as first lieutenant of Company C, Fifty-first Regiment, Alabama Infantry.

+Judge

 After the war, he served as judge of the tenth judicial circuit of Alabama from 1868 until 1873.

+Congress

 Pelham was elected as a Republican to the Forty-third Congress (March 4, 1873 – March 3, 1875).

+Later career

 When he was not renominated in 1874, Pelham resumed the practice of law in Washington, D.C.
 Late in life, he was appointed a clerk in the Treasury Department.

+Death

 In 1907, he moved to Poulan, Georgia, where he died the following year on January 18, 1908.
 He was interred in the Presbyterian Cemetery.